flutter/website/src/docs/get-started/editor.md

 ## Install the Flutter and Dart plugins

+The installation instructions vary by platform.

 ### Mac

+Use the following instructions for macos:

   1. Start Android Studio.
   1. Open plugin preferences (**Configure > Plugins** as of